raml-org/ramldt2jsonschema/README.md

 #### Resolving references

-When the input contains external references (`!include`, `uses:`, `$ref`, etc.) and the referred files are not in the same directory as the script it is being ran from, you may provide a third argument `basePath` to both `dt2js` and `js2dt`.
+When the input contains external references (`!include`, `uses:`, `$ref`, etc.) and the referred files are not in the same directory as the script it is being ran from, you may provide a third argument to both `dt2js` and `js2dt`.
+The argument must be an object with a `basePath` key.
 All references will then be resolved relative to that base path.

 Example of using `basePath` argument in dt2js:
 ```js